apache/servicecomb-docs/java-chassis-reference/en_US/catalog/general-develop.md

 ## Access Service Center
 The system realizes the discovery between services through the service center.
 During the service startup process, the service center is registered.
 When calling other services, the service center will query the instance information of other services, such as the access address, the protocol used, and other parameters.
 The service center supports the use of PULL and PUSH modes to notify instance changes.

-## Using dynamic configuration
-ServiceComb provides a hierarchical configuration mechanism.
-According to the priority, it is divided into:
-• Configuration Center (dynamic configuration)
-• Java System Property (-D parameter)
-• Environmental variables
-• Configuration file, microservice.yaml.
-The microservice.yaml file is scanned from the classpath and can be allowed to exist in many copies.
-Specify the priority by servicecomb-config-order.

 ## Application Performance Monitoring
  1. The introduction of Metrics
  2. The summary of statistical items